 While you can go stand outside in the cold, packed in among a crowd of people to watch the tree lighting ceremony, there’s a better way to watch the events unfold.
 Instead, you can find a VIP experience at The Terrace Club, a restaurant on the 7th floor of Rockefeller Center with its own private terrace facing the Tree.

-A few years ago I had the opportunity to watch the Christmas Tree Lighting from above in a building inside Rockefeller Center, and the experience being that close is definitely worth the price!
+A few years ago I had the opportunity to watch the Christmas Tree Lighting from above in a building inside Rockefeller Center, and the NYC experience of being that close is definitely worth the price!

 Cruise New York City Christmas Tours